Personal history of invasive breast cancer

 Personal history of ductal carcinoma in situ (DCIS)

 Ductal carcinoma in situ (DCIS) is a non-invasive breast cancer.
-Abnormal cells grow within the milk ducts of the breast, but they don't spread to nearby tissues.
+With DCIS, the abnormal cells are contained in the milk ducts of the breast and have not spread to nearby tissues.

 DCIS is non-invasive, but without treatment, the abnormal cells could progress to invasive breast cancer over time.

-Left untreated, about 40-50 percent of DCIS cases may progress to invasive breast cancer [240].
-(These numbers are estimates.)
-Higher grade DCIS may be more likely than lower grade DCIS to progress to invasive cancer if left untreated [240].
+Left untreated, higher grade DCIS may be more likely than lower grade DCIS to progress to invasive cancer in the near future [302-303].

-At this time, health care providers can't predict which cases of DCIS will progress to invasive breast cancer and which will not.
-So, almost every case is treated.
+Health care providers can’t predict which cases of DCIS will progress to invasive breast cancer and which will not.
+So, almost all cases of DCIS are treated.

-One study found, after treatment with lumpectomy for DCIS, women had a [244]:
+One study found, after treatment with lumpectomy for DCIS (with or without radiation therapy), women had a [306]:

 Learn more about treatment for DCIS.